libts/tslib/README.md

 ## setup and configure tslib
 ### install tslib
-tslib runs on various operating systems, including GNU/Linux, FreeBSD or Android/Linux.
+tslib runs on various hardware architectures and operating systems, including GNU/Linux, FreeBSD or Android/Linux.
 See [building tslib](#building-tslib) for details.
 Apart from building the latest tarball release, running `./configure`, `make` and `make install`, tslib is available from the following